bernardosulzbach/dungeon/README.md

 Known Bugs
 ----------
-Killing creatures with spells count as unarmed.
+Killing creatures with spells count as kills for the equipped weapon.

 Planned features
 ----------------